Robertation256/maple-juice/README.md

 ## Running the program
 1. Install Go
 2. Clone the repo and cd into project folder: `cd cs-425-mp2`
-3. Run the setup script with the following command
+3. Run the setup script with the following command (server id can be any number and is used only for easy identification when retrieving logs from remote servers)

-   `sh setup.sh`
+   `sh setup.sh <server-id>`

    **Please make sure there isn't a folder named `log` under your home directory.**